rohit-4321/smart-tutor/README.md

 # Smart Tutor - Hackathon Project

 Smart Tutor is an AI-powered application designed to assist students in enhancing their learning experience by providing interactive tools for quizzes and flashcards.
-With AI integration, the app simplifies content creation, making learning both efficient and engaging.
+With AI integration, user can get quizzes and flash card in an instant, making learning both efficient and engaging.

+## Live demo:-
+  You can check out the live demo of the application here: [Live Demo](https://smart-tutor-client.vercel.app)

 ---

 ## Features